<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 One to Two Days Before

-• The night before, set the serving area with the actual empty dishes you’ll use and utensils that go with them.
+• The night before, set the serving area with the actual empty dishes you’ll use and the utensils that go with them.
 It’s helpful to visualize where everything belongs so you won’t forget an item in the refrigerator.

 • Set furniture in the best arrangement for guests to chat and easily walk to the food and bar.
 Extra seating may be brought in to form conversation areas.